nexpy/nexpy/README.md

 Introduction
 ============
-NeXpy provides a high-level python interface to NeXus data contained within a simple GUI.
+NeXpy provides a high-level python interface to HDF5 files, particularly those stored as NeXus data, within a simple GUI.
 It is designed to provide an intuitive interactive toolbox allowing users both to access existing NeXus files and to create new NeXus-conforming data structures without expert knowledge of the file format.

 See the [NeXpy documentation](http://nexpy.github.io/nexpy) for more details.